hsze/troubleshooting-tips/README.md

 2. On Linux, install NGINX (sudo apt install nginx)
    To test, connect to:  http://nginxIP

-And remember to allow ICMP which by default is not enabled on Windows machins.
+And remember to allow ICMP which by default is not enabled on Windows machines.